adonisjs/v6-docs/content/docs/experimental/inertia.md

 ---
-summary: How to use Inertia with AdonisJS
+summary: Learn how to use Inertia with AdonisJS to create server-rendered applications with your favorite frontend framework.
 ---

 # Inertia